1. Aims of the Program

 9.1 Annual renewal

-- 9.1.1 To continue receiving their scholarship beyond the first year of funding for the sessions for which they are eligible, scholarship holders must submit a duly completed application for renewal each year.
+- 9.1.1 To continue receiving their scholarship beyond the first year of funding for the sessions for which they are eligible, scholarship holders must submit a duly completed Renewal Application Form each year.
 The scholarship is renewed if:

 - the scholarship holder has submitted an application for renewal in accordance with the established procedures;